nottohave/Sun-path/README.md

 ![](./assets/overview.png)
 ![](./assets/full-board.png)

+### Added feature
+- Add check row and column for 5

+### Bug
+- Sometimes rows won't clear because unknown cause of a variable become undefined.
+Refresh page when this happens.

 ### Further development
-- Add check row and column for 5.
 - Making mobile and tablet friendly.
 - Add animation, and perhaps sounds.
 - Add sources of icon images in README to credit artists.